-By using vinegar for glass cleaning you will save money and also the environment by not using harsh chemicals or fumes.
+Using vinegar for glass cleaning will save money and the environment by not using harsh chemicals or fumes.
 Vinegar effectively removes any fingerprints, smears, window grime and leaves no streaks, an ideal eco-friendly window cleaning solution.

 Splashes in a microwave are very annoying.
 You can create your own microwave cleaning solution using water and vinegar:

 - Mix 4 tablespoons of vinegar with a cup of water and place in the microwave for 1 minute.
 The vapour softens the hard stains and kills bacteria lurking about.

 - Carefully remove the hot dish from the microwave.

 - Wipe off any dirt with a clean cloth or paper towel.
 Use the vinegar to wipe down the oven after use to freshen and neutralize the odour.

 - Take out the turntable and wash it as you would with any other dish, or run it through the dishwasher.

 Cleaning your oven is a chore that many shy away from, many oven cleaning products consist of strong harsh chemicals that only damage the environment while also being dangerous to our skin and health.
 White vinegar and baking soda is a great eco-friendly and safe alternative to cleaning the oven.
 You can clean your oven with two items that are most likely laying around your household.
 Here is how you can make your oven cleaning solution using vinegar and baking soda:

 - Take out all of your oven racks, trays and removable parts to clean separately.

 - Mix baking soda and water in a bowl together until you get a spreadable paste.